 - Garnish avial with tempering.

-- I have prepared Avial with basic vegetables required for this curry (i.e.) it wont be nice if you leave anyone of these vegetables.
-Apart from these you can use any tuber including sweet potato, pumpkin, ash gourd (white pumpkin), chayote (chow chow), snake gourd (pudalai), broad beans (avarai), cluster beans (kothavarai), raw mango, or plantains (unripe banana).
+- I have prepared Avial with the most commonly used vegetables as it may not be good if anyone of these vegetables is not included.
+But you can also use other vegetables like pumpkin, ash gourd (white pumpkin), chayote (chow chow), snake gourd (pudalai), broad beans (avarai), cluster beans (kothavarai), raw mango, unripe banana, or any tuber including sweet potato.

 - Before adding coconut paste, a tablespoon of coconut oil can be added for extra richness & flavor.